Large Sums of High Order Characters: Introduction and Main Results

 Then there is an absolute constant $c_2 > 0$ such that if

 and $x > q^{\delta}$ then

-\end{thmMain} Our third main theorem\footnote{Though we could have deduced a similar result as a corollary to Theorem \ref{thm:meanSqShortSums}, we present in Section \ref{sec:PVImp} a separate argument that gives the stronger result given here.} gives an upper bound for the average size of $M(\chi^\ell)$ with $1 \leq \ell \leq d-1$ that improves on the P\'{o}lya-Vinogradov inequality for \emph{any} $d |(q-1)$ having no small prime factors.
+\end{thmMain} Our third main theorem gives an upper bound for the average size of $M(\chi^\ell)$ with $1 \leq \ell \leq d-1$ that improves on the P\'{o}lya-Vinogradov inequality for \emph{any} $d |(q-1)$ having no small prime factors.
 This addresses Question \ref{ques:PV}, again for \emph{almost all} powers $\chi^\ell$ of $\chi$. \begin{thmMain} Let $q$ be a large prime, let $d\geq 2$ with $d|(q-1)$ and let $\chi$ be a primitive character modulo $q$ of order $d$.
 Then

-\end{thmMain} Combined with a (slight extension of a) result of Granville and Soundararajan \cite[Thm.
-2]{GSPret}, this gives the following bound, which is uniform over all \emph{prime} $d$. \begin{corMain} Let $q$ be a large prime.
+\end{thmMain} Combined with a (slight extension of a) result of Granville and Soundararajan on characters of \emph{fixed odd} order \cite[Thm.
+2]{GSPret}, this gives the following bound, which provides a uniform saving for all \emph{prime} $d$, even when $d = d(q) \ra \infty$.
+See Remark \ref{rem:Oddness} for a discussion of the novelty of this result. \begin{corMain} Let $q$ be a large prime.
 Then, uniformly over all primitive characters $\chi$ modulo $q$ of prime order $d \geq 3$ with $d|(q-1)$,

 \end{corMain}